Holiday Book Reads

 So, when she wakes up in a hotel room next to her boss, Jounas Smeed, she knows she’s made a big mistake.
 But things are about to get worse: later that day, Jounas’s ex-wife is found brutally murdered.
 And Karen is the only one who can give him an alibi.

-Travel Books For Kids
+Kids Travel Books

 The Clever Kids’ Holiday Colouring Book is crammed full of fun and engaging colouring activities for bright young puzzlers!